TeamX55/Discord-Nuke-Bot/README.md

 3. Select 'python' as a language
 4. Now give your repl a cool name
 5. Then click on 'create repl'
-6. Copy and paste the code that you can find in https://github.com/MrSnowmanGithub/Discord-Nuke-Bot/blob/main/main.py
+6. Copy and paste the code you can find [here](https://github.com/MrSnowmanGithub/Discord-Nuke-Bot/blob/main/main.py) in your repl
 7. Now copy your bot token that you pasted
 <img width="1439" alt="Screenshot 2021-05-10 at 11 23 23" src="https://user-images.githubusercontent.com/81933028/117637579-38199e80-b182-11eb-83a9-3315af842c5f.png">
 8. Now click on 'run' and you can nuke servers!